French battleship Henri IV: Construction and service

 Henri IV was laid down at Cherbourg on 15 July 1897 and launched on 23 August 1899, but did not enter service until September 1903, at a cost of ₣15,660,000 francs.
 By 1911, Henri IV was assigned as the guard ship of the French naval base in Tunis in French Tunisia.
+After the Italian destroyer Fulmine stopped and thoroughly searched the French mail steamer Favignano for contraband on 25 January 1912 during the Italo-Turkish War, Henri IV and four French torpedo boats deployed from Bizerte to the southeastern border of Tunisia to stop contraband traffic between Tunisia and the Ottoman Empire and enforce France's obligations as a neutral country.

-The ship spent the early part of World War I as the guardship at Bizerte, until February 1915 when she was assigned to the newly formed Syrian Squadron (escadre de Syrie).
-This squadron was intended to attack Turkish positions and lines of communication in Syria, Lebanon, Palestine and the Sinai Peninsula.
-Henri IV was transferred to the French squadron in the Dardanelles campaign to replace the sunk battleship Bouvet and the damaged Gaulois after the Allies suffered heavily during their first attempt to sail through the Dardanelles and past the fortifications on 18 March 1915.
+The ship spent the early part of World War I as the guard ship at Bizerte until February 1915, when she was assigned to the newly formed Syrian Squadron (Escadre de Syrie).
+This squadron was intended to attack Ottoman positions and lines of communication in Syria, Lebanon, Palestine, and the Sinai Peninsula.
+Henri IV was transferred to the French squadron in the Dardanelles campaign to replace the sunken battleship Bouvet and the damaged Gaulois after the Allies suffered heavily during their first attempt to steam through the Dardanelles and past the fortifications on 18 March 1915.
 The ship bombarded Kum Kale, on the Asiatic side of the Dardanelles in support of the French diversionary landing on 25 April 1915, and provided fire support for the troops ashore for the rest of the month.
 She was hit eight times while providing support during this time.